10 Important Things To Keep Dogs Cool on Boats

 If you spend a long day out on the water, it’s important to remember that your furry friend will need to relieve itself at some point, especially given the need to stay hydrated.

 So it’s best to be prepared and have a leash on hand.
-In case of unexpected pit stops, the leash will come in handy, so your dog can comfortably do their business.
+In case of unexpected pit stops, the leash will be handy so your dog can comfortably do their business.

 If you don’t plan on making a pit stop, try to let them relieve themselves before you set off on your boating adventure.